Martchus/qtforkawesome/README.md

 repository for detailed instructions.

-To generate the header with icon definitions, Perl and the module `YAML::XS` (or `YAML`) are required.
+To generate the header with icon definitions, Perl and the module `YAML::XS` (or `YAML` or `YAML::Tiny`) are required.
 To use a specific Perl binary, one can set the CMake variable `PERL_BIN`.
-Under Windows, one can simply install `perl-YAML` via MSYS2 and set `PERL_BIN` to the path of `perl.exe` from the MSYS2 installation.
+Under Windows, one can simply install `perl-YAML-Tiny` via MSYS2 and set `PERL_BIN` to the path of `perl.exe` from the MSYS2 installation.

 ### Providing the font file
 Of course the font file and icon definitions for ForkAwesome need to be